belle2/basf2/online_book/basf2/cs.rst

 probability of an event being a continuum event.
 The input variables can be in principle any varible that distinguishes between continuum and non-continuum events.
-The recommended variables and the most used are the ones introduced in the previous lesson as well as others from the :ref:`analysis/doc/ContinuumSuppression:Continuum Suppression` variable group in the :ref:`analysis/doc/index-01-analysis:Variables`.
+The recommended variables and the most used are the ones introduced in the previous lesson as well as others from the *Continuum Suppression* variable group in the :ref:`analysis/doc/index-01-analysis:Variables`.
 As BDT is a supervised machine learning method, there are three steps needed to put it to use: